 Measurement or return on investment (ROI) is the second biggest challenge for marketers with influencer marketing.
 Most marketers don’t measure influencer marketing by direct sales but rather engagement and reach.

 In today’s digital world, data is one of the most important currencies for brands.
 Marketers should be tracking the digital body language of their customers or clients so they can find influencers among their customer or client base.
-It is important to have the right digital marketing tools in place to get the single view of the customer such as marketing automation, customer relationship management, social media management, web analytics and customer satisfaction surveys and much more.
+It is important to have the right digital marketing tools in place to get the single view of the customer.
+These tools include marketing automation, customer relationship management, social media management, web analytics and customer satisfaction surveys.

 Just like celebrities, a lot of these influencers have savvy personalities.
 There are several types of personalities of influencers: activist, informer, and authority.
-It is critical to build a relationship with these types of personalities and based on their personality, work with the influencers on how to best educate their followers.
+It is critical to build a relationship with these types of personalities.
+Work with them based on their personality and find out how to best educate their followers.

-One of the main reasons that brands use influencer marketing is to extend the reach of their key messages and extend existing marketing efforts.
+One of the main reasons that brands use influencer marketing is to extend the reach of their key messages.
+It helps them extend existing marketing efforts.
 Research shows 71 percent of marketers want to reach new audiences while 54 percent of marketers want to increase their brand’s social media following.
 It is important that your influence marketing campaigns fit your brand persona and align with the right messages.

 Influencer marketing is as much art as it is science.
 What does the data say?
-It is critical to understand the theories and principles of influence and persuasion so they can help you pick the right influencers and persuade your target audiences better.
+It is critical to understand the theories and principles of influence and persuasion.
+These principles can help you pick the right influencers and persuade your target audiences better.

 There are a number of tools for influencer marketing that can give you valuable insights into what influencers persuade several types of audiences.
 Here are some tools to consider:

-- BuzzSumo helps brands find what content is work well on the web or certain industry and who the major influencers are for a certain topic.
+- BuzzSumo helps brands find what content is work well on the web or certain industry.
+They can help you find major influencers on certain topics.
 You can search for terms or phrases and identify what influencers are persuading a certain niche audience.

 - Followerwonk (made by Moz) allows you to search for keywords in bios to find those with the most authority and largest reach.